David Attenborough: Views on evolution and creationism

-In 2002, Attenborough joined an effort by leading clerics and scientists to oppose the inclusion of creationism in the curriculum of UK state-funded independent schools which receive private sponsorship, such as the Emmanuel Schools Foundation.

-In 2009, he stated that the Book of Genesis, by saying that the world was there for people to control, had taught generations that they can "dominate" the environment, and that this has resulted in the devastation of vast areas of the environment.
+In 2002 Attenborough joined an effort by leading clerics and scientists to oppose the inclusion of creationism in the curriculum of UK state-funded independent schools which receive private sponsorship, such as the Emmanuel Schools Foundation.
+In 2009 he stated that the Book of Genesis, by saying that the world was there for people to control, had taught generations that they can "dominate" the environment and that this has resulted in the devastation of vast areas of it.
 He further explained to the science journal Nature, "That's why Darwinism, and the fact of evolution, is of great importance, because it is that attitude which has led to the devastation of so much, and we are in the situation that we are in".

 Also in early 2009, the BBC broadcast an Attenborough one-hour special, Charles Darwin and the Tree of Life.
 In reference to the programme, Attenborough stated that "People write to me that evolution is only a theory.
 Well, it is not a theory.
 Evolution is as solid a historical fact as you could conceive.
 Evidence from every quarter.
 What is a theory is whether natural selection is the mechanism and the only mechanism.
 That is a theory.
 But the historical reality that dinosaurs led to birds and mammals produced whales, that's not theory."
 He strongly opposes creationism and its offshoot "intelligent design", saying that the results of a survey that found a quarter of science teachers in state schools believe that creationism should be taught alongside evolution in science lessons was "really terrible".

-In March 2009, Attenborough appeared on Friday Night with Jonathan Ross.
-Attenborough stated that he felt evolution did not rule out the existence of a God and accepted the title of agnostic saying, "My view is: I don't know one way or the other but I don't think that evolution is against a belief in God".
+In March 2009 Attenborough appeared on Friday Night with Jonathan Ross.
+Attenborough stated that he felt evolution did not rule out the existence of a God and accepted the title of agnostic, saying, "My view is: I don't know one way or the other but I don't think that evolution is against a belief in God".